This Excel tutorial explains how to use the Excel MIRR function with syntax and examples.

 The MIRR function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel MIRR function examples and explore how you would use the MIRR function as a worksheet function in Microsoft Excel:
+Let's look at some Excel MIRR function examples and explore how to use the MIRR function as a worksheet function in Microsoft Excel:

 Based on the Excel spreadsheet above: